lgoedde/Python/README.md

 # Python
-Python and Bash Labs from my Scripting Class
+Python and Bash Labs from my Scripting Class posted here to demonstrate my work and not to be reproduced without express permission.